July 5, 2020

 I read political and current-event news; I seldom listen to it or watch it.
 I endeavor to partake in limited doses, but I still overdose too often.

 When I watch the news, I like the PBS News Hour.
 I especially enjoy the David Brooks and Mark Shields segment, when I catch it.
-John likes it too.
+Hubby likes it too.

 On a side note: David Brooks looks like my father, now deceased.
 Mark Shields looks like, from what I can remember, my Old Testament History college professor at Montreat-Anderson whom I liked a lot, Dr. Newton, also deceased.